The history of Denbigh Male Voice Choir starts in 1988. Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 Some were experienced singers.
 A few with just a little experience.
 Others were complete novices.
 This set the pattern for the composition of the choir to the present day.

 The choir is a truly community choir.
-It has always concentrated on concert engagements and supported local charities and organisations.
+It has always concentrated on concert engagements.
+It also supports local charities and organisations.

 Choir and Travels

 The history of Denbigh Male Voice Choir is not confined to Denbigh.
-It has taken part in the Festival of Massed Choirs at the Royal Albert Hall on four occasions.
+Moreover, it has taken part in the Festival of Massed Choirs at the Royal Albert Hall on four occasions.

-The twinning with Biebertal in Germany started around the same time as the choir.
-A strong relationship with our German friends is maintained.
+Furthermore, the twinning with Biebertal in Germany started around the same time as the choir.
+A strong relationship with our German friends persists.

 Visits to Germany on several occasions as well as entertaining them during their visits to Denbigh.